crowsonkb/esgd/README.md

 Weight decay is performed separately from the Hessian-vector product and the preconditioner, similar to AdamW except that the weight decay value provided by the user is multiplied by the current learning rate to determine the factor to decay the weights by.

 ## Learning rate warmup

-ESGD-M has a short exponential learning rate warmup by default (it is combined with any external learning rate schedulers).
+Because the diag(|H|) estimates are high variance, the adaptive learning rates are not very reliable before many steps have been taken and many estimates have been averaged together.
+To deal with this ESGD-M has a short exponential learning rate warmup by default (it is combined with any external learning rate schedulers).
 On each step (starting from 1) the learning rate will be:

 `lr * (1 - lr_warmup**step)`